 Hands-off bosses don't provide much direction and often leave you to your own devices on projects.
 Some don't understand the day-to-day processes of your job; therefore, they don't provide insight or help.
 This can be frustrating for employees who feel as though they are on an island and can't reach out for help.

-Lois Krause, HR expert at KardasLarson LLC, said the best way to deal with a hands-off boss is to communicate with them often.
+Lois Krause, HR expert at KardasLarson, said the best way to deal with a hands-off boss is to communicate with them often.
 She suggests making appointments regularly with your boss to talk about questions and concerns.

-"To avoid holdups, agree on what items you need your manager's review or approval [on] and what you can drive to completion on your own," Britton told Business News Daily.
+"To avoid holdups, agree on what items you need your manager's review or approval [on] and what you can drive to completion on your own," Britton added.
 "Arrange to check in periodically, and don't hesitate to ask clarifying questions as they arise."

 Pritchard suggests setting up individual weekly meetings to discuss projects, get direction and air any concerns you have.

-"Do your best to keep an ongoing line of communication with them," said Pritchard.
+"Do your best to keep an ongoing line of communication with them," he said.
 "Email is the best way to do this.
 It keeps everything in writing, and you are able to keep a record of how much you have had to chase them for answers and decisions."

-Krause noted that micromanagers are difficult because they often think they have to do everything, plus they need to feel that they are in control.
+Krause noted that micromanagers are difficult because they often think they have to do everything, and they need to feel that they are in control.

 "They actually think that is their job," she said.
 "They are not happy unless they correct your work."